faze-geek/Monty-Hall-Simulator/README.md

 ## Implementation

-I have implemented 2 algorithms for better visualization by the user. \
+I have implemented 2 algorithms for better visualization by the user.
+The detailed explanation is below :-\
 The exact logic of each implementation is documented through comments before the function.

 They are **scenario_statistics_optimal()** (default) and **scenario_statistics_randomised()** (commented).
 You may use any of the two, kindly uncomment lines 108-109 accordingly.

 - ### scenario_statistics_optimal()